 There are no significant aquaculture facility management changes in the CNMI.

-1. .
-What level of priority is the enhancement area for the coastal management progra
+1. What level of priority is the enhancement area for the coastal management program?

-High

-Medium X

-Low

 2. Briefly explain the reason for this level of priority.
 Include input from stakeholder engagement, including the types of stakeholders engaged.